The ad industry’s obsession with data is killing creativity

 Caution is king.
 Campaigns are safe.
 Even award winning work is characterised by conformity and a warm fluffy feeling.
 It’s the creative equivalent of easy listening music.

-Despite what the data scientists tell you – whose job it is to make money from selling data – nobody really understands what motivates individual purchasing behaviour – if they did, every ad would work.
+Despite what the data scientists tell you – whose job it is to make money from selling data – nobody really understands what motivates individual purchasing behaviour.
+If they did, every ad would work.
 It’s estimated that 89% of marketing and advertising isn’t noticed at all.
 That’s £17 billion wasted, if you’re interested, much of it ‘justified’ by data.
 (Read this article by ‘Raving Adman’ Simon Sinclair for a brilliant take down).

 Like most things in life, it’s about balance.
 Knowing what data to use, understanding which insights are relevant and, most importantly, applying them to your human instinct and over-riding them if that’s what feels right.
 We all know this but the fear of making mistakes drives us into the safe arms of rigour, logic and process.
 It is the refuge of the meek and the mild.
 It allows us to say, when an ad fails, that at least the data supported the idea.
 It’s a cop out.

-At the other extreme, I used to work with a Creative Director in Asia who didn’t give a shit about data or process.
+At the other extreme, I used to work with a multi-award winning Creative Director in Asia who didn’t give a shit about data or process.
 He was a maverick and occasional liability, but a genius.